 David Levy, Faculty Fellow

-David L. Levy is chair of the Department of Management and Marketing at the University of Massachusetts Boston.
+David L. Levy is professor of management at the University of Massachusetts Boston.
 He teaches courses in international business, strategy, business and climate change, and business and society.
-He recently founded and is now director of the Center for Sustainable Enterprise and Regional Competitiveness, whose mission is “to foster a transition to a clean, sustainable, and prosperous economy”.
+He recently founded and is now director of the Center for Sustainable Enterprise and Regional Competitiveness, whose mission is “to foster a transition to a clean, sustainable, and prosperous economy."
 Levy’s research examines corporate strategic responses to climate change, the growth of the clean energy business sector, and the emergence of carbon disclosure as a form of governance.
 He also writes about the role of business in the governance of contested social and environmental issues.
 He has published and lectured widely on these topics.
 He was recently PI on a grant from the Massachusetts Clean Energy Center to develop sustainability education programs.
 He is also engaged in collaborative research with colleagues at the University of Oxford, the University of Western Sydney, and other institutions.
 He edits the blog Climate Inc. on business and climate change.

 Trista Patterson, Fellow

-Trista Patterson, PhD analyzes economic systems to better align them with the larger natural systems of which they are a part.
-An economist, policy and systems analyst, her research focuses on the value we assign to nature, and nature’s services – from the pricetagged to the priceless.
-As part of the United Nations Environment Programme TEEB Initiative, Patteson led sessions of TEEB D4: The Economics of Ecosystems and Biodiversity (D4 – for citizens) founding the largest social network channel on the value of nature.
+Trista Patterson is senior economist and senior advisor to the managing director of Grid Arendal (a partner organization of U.N.
+Environment).
+She analyzes economic systems to better align them with the larger natural systems of which they are a part.
+As an economist, policy and systems analyst, her research focuses on the value we assign to nature, and nature’s services–from the price-tagged to the priceless.
+As part of the United Nations Environment Programme TEEB Initiative, Patterson led sessions of TEEB D4: The Economics of Ecosystems and Biodiversity (D4 – for citizens) founding the largest social network channel on the value of nature.
 Additionally, she was a lead author on the United Nations Global Environment Outlook GEO5.
 Patterson strives to create and use innovate ways of presenting and disseminating information.
-In her work, she makes use of social media, photography, and crowdsourcing.

 Annabell Waititu, Fellow